 Year 5: The stormwater consultant will review and update existing Construction Site Stormwater Runoff Program.
 Implement the Construction Site Runoff Control Program as outlined in the Stormwater Guidance Manual.
 The MS4 Operator will hold two training sessions relative to Construction Site Stormwater Runoff Control and other SWMP goals.
 The training sessions will be performed during regularly scheduled monthly Board meetings for MS4 Operator consultants and District customers in attendance at the meeting.

-BMP/Activity Quantifiable Target/Objective Deadline Review & update chapter 3 of GM Chapter 3 will comply with the new construction provisions of TXR040000 Dec.
-31, 2023 9 30 days from receipt of plans Review NOIs for new construction sites 30 days from NOI filing date
+BMP/Activity Quantifiable Target/Objective Deadline Chapter 3 will comply with the new construction provisions of TXR040000 Dec.
+31, 2023 30 days from receipt of plans cites construction projects by MS4 Operator's 30 days from NOI filing date